tia-norahealthai/nora-store-dashboard/src/docs/database-schema.md

 3. Order Items
    - Users can only view items from their own orders
    - Order items can only be modified while order status is 'pending'

+4. Meal Plans
+   - Users can only view and modify their own meal plans
+   - Admins can view all meal plans

+5. Meal Plan Items
+   - Users can only view items from their own meal plans
+   - Items can only be modified while meal plan status is 'active'

 ## Backup and Recovery
 - Daily automated backups